 The best part was that I was able to find help – help on things that I was struggling with.

 The Women Entrepreneurs Foundation is doing a fantastic job of bringing together women entrepreneurs and helping them find support.

 They organize these kinds of meets in some of the metro cities and if you are anywhere in these cities and an entrepreneur, I would recommend that you attend these meets.

 There were a few things that I learnt during this entire episode.

 The fear of the unknown, often keeps us away from exploring new and better things.

-And this fear is because we are so comfortable in our cocoons that we fear that anything outside it will be uncomfortable and hence we prefer staying inside.
+This fear is because we are so comfortable in our cocoons that we fear that anything outside it will be uncomfortable and hence we prefer staying inside.